Siege of Havana: Aftermath

 Charles III appointed a commission of generals to try de Prado and the garrison's other senior commanders after they returned to Spain.
 De Prado, de Hevia and nine other military and civil officials were tried by the commission, which placed most of the blame for the Spanish defeat on de Prado and de Hevia.
 The pair were criticised for failing to properly fortify the Cabaña hill and abandoning it too easily, crippling de Hevia's fleet by sinking blockships that prevented the remained from being used against the British, surrendering the fleet rather than scuttling it, not mounting any significant counterattacks and finally not sending the city treasure away from Havana before capitulating.
 After a lengthy trial, de Prado was found guilty of treason and sentenced to death, but was reprieved and died in prison.
 De Hevia was sentenced to house arrest for a decade and the loss of his office and titles, but was later pardoned and reinstated.
 Charles III also ennobled Velasco's family and decreed that there should always be a Spanish warship named Velasco.

 The loss of Havana was a serious humiliation for the Spanish, which was compounded when British forces captured Manila in the Philippines on 6 October, resulting in Spain losing its colonial capitals in both the Americas and Asia.
 Just as the earlier War of Jenkins' Ear had forced Britain to undergo a thorough review of its military, the Seven Years' War led Spain to undertake a similar process.
 The losses of Havana and Manila were the catalyst for a series of far-reaching political and military reforms in the Spanish Empire.
 Spanish authorities in Cuba expanded the colonial militia to 7,500 men, who were divided into eight infantry battalions and two cavalry regiments, and improved the quality of their weapons, training and uniforms.
 Havana and Manila were returned to Spain under the terms of the 1763 Treaty of Paris, with the British handing over Havana to Alejandro O'Reilly in April 1763.
 Spain's acknowledgement of Florida and the Mosquito Coast as British territories heightened Cuba's value as the first line of defence from outside attacks.
 The Spanish also received Louisiana from France as compensation for ceding Florida.

+Over the course of the ten-month period of occupation, the British greatly expanded the number of slaves in Havana, adding about 3200 enslaved Africans to a pre-existing slave population of about 4000.
+They further abolished a number of Spanish taxes.
+The increase in slavery coupled with free trade reforms boosted the sugar industry.
+This had lasting effects to such a degree that, in the words of Ada Ferrer, "the British occupation of Havana is often accorded enormous importance in Cuban history".